 Of the Australian war dead, 281 lie with thousands of their UN allies in the United Nations Memorial Cemetery (UNMCK).
 The 12.4 hectare cemetery at Tanggok, Pusan in Korea is maintained by the Commonwealth War Graves Commission (CWGC) for the UNMCK in 1973.
 The 11 nations, including Australia, contribute proportionately to the upkeep of the cemetery.

-For more information about the cemetery, see the United Nations Memorial Cemetery Official Website.
+For more information about the Korean cemetery, see the United Nations Memorial Cemetery in Korea website.

 Cemeteries and Gardens of Remembrance in Australia